Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 	(symbol-package 'car)
 	#<PACKAGE "COMMON-LISP">

-(`symbol-package` tells us the "home package" of a symbol; that is, where it was initially intern'd).
+(`symbol-package` tells us the "home package" of a symbol; that is, where it was initially interned).

 Next in the inspector output, we see that CL-USER has 4 "present" symbols, which are symbols whose home package is CL-USER.
 We can check which symbols those are as follows: